 Elf on the Shelf® Adventure Scavenger Hunt

 The Elf on the Shelf® is a cherished Christmas tradition celebrated in households around the world.
-This November, for a fifth straight year, Santa will send some of these magical Scout Elves from the North Pole to Knoxville, Tennessee to be adopted by over two dozen downtown Knoxville businesses.
+This November, for a sixth straight year, Santa will send some of these magical Scout Elves from the North Pole to Knoxville, Tennessee to be adopted by over two dozen downtown Knoxville businesses.
 Families are invited to explore downtown and find where these little Scout Elves have landed each night for a fun-filled holiday scavenger hunt.

-The 2020 event is again sponsored by Mast General Store (the Downtown Knoxville Santa-Approved Scout Elf Adoption Center), the Downtown Knoxville Alliance and Visit Knoxville.
+The 2021 event is again sponsored by Mast General Store (the Downtown Knoxville Santa-Approved Scout Elf Adoption Center), the Downtown Knoxville Alliance and Visit Knoxville.
 Find information about the scavenger hunt and participating merchants, pick up a North Pole Passport at either Visit Knoxville or Mast General Store.
 Don’t forget to share your elf sightings on social media using #elvesinknox!

 Old City Holiday Mini Market

-Market Square Farmers’ Market (at Mary Costa Plaza)
+Market Square Farmers’ Market